 Basic principles of animal nutrition and digestion.
 Selection, evaluation, and use of feeds in balancing rations for livestock and poultry.

-AG 237 Horse Husbandry/3 Units
+AG 237 Horse Science & Management/3 Units

-An introduction to the types and breeds of horses with emphasis on feeding, breeding, and daily care of horses.
+An introduction to the types, breeds, and management of horses with emphasis on feeding, breeding, and daily care of horses.